4gboframram/Youmu-Bot-Rewrite/README.md

 # Args for the art searching commands
 You probably noticed the `[args]` part of the `/c`, `/tag`, and aliases for `/c [name]` commands.
 Args can be stacked together by separating them with a space.

 Here's the list of args so far.
-Combining mutually exclusive arguments will (theoretically) yield no results and later will send an embed saying there is a compatibility issue.
+Combining mutually exclusive arguments will send an embed saying there is a compatibility issue.
 ```
 --desc -> Sends a description of the character.
 Overrides all other tags.